superlearnco/xam/POLAR_SETUP.md

 Once set up:

-1. Users can purchase credits OR subscribe to pay-as-you-go plans
+1. Users can purchase credits
 2. Credits are automatically added when payment completes
-3. Pay-as-you-go subscriptions are automatically tracked
-4. Use the `useCredits` action in your code - it handles both billing types automatically
+3. Use the `useCredits` action in your code to deduct credits
-5. Track usage and transactions in your database
+4. Track usage and transactions in your database